Smoking tobacco is the leading risk factor for small cell lung cancer, responsible for 98 percent of all cases.

 Mesothelioma is a cancer that starts in any of the tissue that lines the lung, heart, and other organs.
 Learn about symptoms and treatment.

-A rare type of cancer that starts in the adrenal cortex.
+A type of cancer that begins in glandular cells that line the small intestine.